forestgrape/coronavirus/index.md

 The reason for developing ADRS both for Covid-19 and influenza seems to be a delayed mucus clearance of viruses.
 This yields a high number of viruses distributed across the entire lungs.

 ### Reverse Cascade of Evidences
 In the following evidence is shown in reverse order for the [cascade of influences](#cascade-of-influences).
 The cascade reversed:
 * ARDS is caused by widespread virus distribution [how: work in progress]
 * widespread virus distribution is caused by a decreased mucociliary clearance and increased distribution from locations of infected cells-
 * decreased mucus clearance is caused by dry air, hypertension, diabetes

+#### evidence for widespread virus distribution
 - In most severe cases (especially, where ADRS is observed and mechanical ventilation is needed) the images show _bilateral_ lung lesions/patches [Bhatraju et al.](#bhatraju),[Zhong et al.](#zhong).
 - [Yuen et al](#yuen) found high late viral load for patients with an ARDS .

+#### causes of widespread virus distribution
 For the widespread viral load distribution in the lower respiratory tract, possible reasons are:

 - [increased replication](#increased-replication)